mehdihadeli/awesome-dotnet-core-education/docs/minimal-api.md

 - [NyronW/MinimalEndpoints](https://github.com/NyronW/MinimalEndpoints) - A light weight abstraction over ASP.NET minimal API
 - [michelcedric/StructuredMinimalApi](https://github.com/michelcedric/StructuredMinimalApi) - The goal of this project it's to show how to use MinimalApi.Endpoint package.
 It demontrate how to configure API endpoints as individual classes based on minimal Api (.Net 6)
 - [davidfowl/uController](https://github.com/davidfowl/uController) - A source generator for minimal APIs
+- [yavorfingarov/Reprise](https://github.com/yavorfingarov/Reprise) - A micro-framework that brings the REPR pattern into ASP.NET Core Minimal APIs.